GuangtengMeng/otree-prodserver-setup/README.md

+# Not maintained, instructions are severely outdated.

-# The oTree Server Setup Documentation
+## The oTree Server Setup Documentation

 This repository contains all the documentation of the [oTree Server Setup](http://otree-server-setup.readthedocs.io).